jrsewall/public/README.md

 API_TOKEN = ""

-4. Ensure that all of the following Python modules have been installed:
+4. Ensure that all of the following modules have been installed:
    * todoist_api_python
    * datetime
    * python-dateutil